 Miss Universe fires back at 'malicious' exec who called Mexican contestant 'dumb'

-Miss Universe Responds to Controversy Over Mexican Contestant
+Miss Universe Organization Faces Controversy Over Treatment of Mexican Contestant

-The Miss Universe Organization is facing criticism following an incident involving Miss Universe Mexico, 25-year-old Fátima Bosch, during a pre-sash ceremony in Thailand.
+The Miss Universe Organization is confronting criticism after an incident involving Miss Universe Mexico, 25-year-old Fátima Bosch, at a pre-sash ceremony event in Thailand.
+The episode unfolded during a livestreamed speech on November 4, where Nawat Itsaragrisil, a Thai businessman and vice president for Asia and Oceania within the Miss Universe Organization, publicly reprimanded Bosch.

 Key Figures